MP Estate Planning UK

 The Importance of Wills in IHT Planning

-In the realm of inheritance tax, a will serves as a foundational element in safeguarding your legacy.
-A well-structured will is essential for effective inheritance tax planning, as it can influence the amount of tax payable.
+In the realm of Inheritance Tax, a will serves as a foundational element in safeguarding your legacy.
+A well-drafted will is essential for effective inheritance tax planning, because without one, your estate is distributed according to the intestacy rules — which may not reflect your wishes and can waste valuable IHT allowances.

 How Wills Can Influence Inheritance Tax Liability

-We recommend considering the following strategies when drafting your will to reduce inheritance tax:
+We recommend considering the following strategies when drafting your will to reduce IHT:

 Updating Your Will Regularly